 You’re now armed with knowledge!
 Hopefully this guide was useful to give you a general overview of WordPress compared to Storipress.

 We can help you migrate to Storipress from WordPress, for free!
 Save time and let the Storipress team do all the work on your behalf; no coding, no configuration, no worries.
-This migration is included with any Storipress Enterprise Plan.
+This migration is included with any Paid Storipress Plan.